vinland-technology/compliance-utils/README.md

 This tool is used by *yoda*, which probably is the tool you should look into.
 Help text: [yoda.txt](doc/generated/yoda.txt)

+#### Example

-* Create a JSON file with all packages and image packages (sub packages) for image core-image-minimal
+Create a JSON file with all packages and image packages (sub packages) for image core-image-minimal
 ```
     yoda -c yoda.conf list
 ```

-* Create JSON files for all Cairo's
+Create JSON files for all Cairo's
 ```
     yoda -c yoda.conf -p cairo exportpackagel
 ```

-* Create JSON files for Cairo's imagepackage cairo-gobject
+Create JSON files for Cairo's imagepackage cairo-gobject
 ```
     yoda -c yoda.conf -p cairo -sp cairo-gobject exportpackagel
 ```